Detroit Tigers: Week 5 Heroes and Zeroes

 By Matt Pelc

-May 8, 2015; Detroit, MI, USA; Detroit Tigers third baseman Nick Castellanos (9) slides in safe at home on Kansas City Royals catcher Salvador Perez (13) in the second inning at Comerica Park.
+Apr 26, 2015; Detroit, MI, USA; Detroit Tigers left fielder Yoenis Cespedes (52) hits a single in the first inning against the Cleveland Indians at Comerica Park.
 Mandatory Credit: Rick Osentoski-USA TODAY Sports

 #2 Zero: Yoenis Cespedes

 Speaking of the guy J.D.
 Martinez was moved down in the lineup for, Yoenis Cespedes had probably his roughest week as a Detroit Tiger.
 His .125/.192/.316 slash line were among the lowest of any Tigers’ regular last week.

 - Detroit Tigers: Victor Reyes finding ways to get the job done

 - The Detroit Tigers must cut their losses and release Jonathan Schoop

 - Detroit Tigers: Garrett Hill’s new role and changed delivery are excellent

 - Detroit Tigers: Joe Jiménez has rebounded in 2022

 - Detroit Tigers: Is it finally time to move the fences in at Comerica Park?

 He notched just three hits in 24 at-bats.
 Where his numbers are most down are runs scored.
 When Jose Iglesias and the bottom of the Tigers’ lineup was raking, Yoenis was scoring often.
 Last week he scored just once with a putrid bottom half of the lineup and Iglesias on the pine due to a groin injury.